York-and-Maastricht-Data-Science-Group/fairml/README.md

 11. Feel free to check and modify the generated `*.flexmi`, `*.py`, `*.ipynb` files to learn more about FairML and modify the results.

-12. Don't forget to shutdown the Docker container using the following command.
+12. Don't forget to terminate the running Docker container using the following command.
     ```
     docker stop fairml-jupyter
     ```